The Psychology of Amigurumi: Why Adults Collect Stuffed Toys

 THE "IKEA EFFECT": WHY WE BOND DEEPER WITH THINGS WE STITCH OURSELVES

-We place a disproportionately high value on products we partially created.
-When you crochet an amigurumi, you haven't just bought a toy; you have invested hours of your finite lifespan into it.
-You have battled with the yarn barf, counted the stitches, and stabbed your finger with the needle.
-This labor creates a cognitive bias where you view the object as an extension of your own competence.
+The Labor of Love Bias.
+We naturally place a disproportionately high value on items we help create.
+When you crochet an amigurumi, you haven't just bought an object; you have invested hours of your finite lifespan into its formation.
+You have tangled with yarn hanks, counted endless repetitions, and carefully sculpted the stuffing.
+This manual labor creates a cognitive bias where you view the object as a physical extension of your own competence.

 DIGITAL DETOX TOOLS: WHY WE CRAVE ANALOGUE OBJECTS IN A SCREEN-FILLED WORLD